Tsugami/goche/README.md

                      ])
 ```

 There mentioned `sharding` is the mode that is starting within the profile and on the other side that is number is the number of shards.
-Bearing in mind that the Gaucho creates several websocket connections, a certain limit may take longer to connect.
+Bearing in mind that the Goche creates several websocket connections, a certain limit may take longer to connect.
 Goche has limitations when it comes to connecting to a websocket.

 ## Connection Listener